 We estimate that 70% of the negative externalities in our industry are related to the different product manufacture stages*.

 To limit our footprint, we choose materials that are certified organic, recycled and which guarantee ethical practices, especially when they are of animal origin.
 We select the most stringent of labels.

 *McKinsey.
 (2020).
 Fashion on Climate.
 How the fashion industry can urgently act to reduce its greenhouse gas emissions.

 66% of the world's viscose production comes from China*.
 Our viscose comes from sustainably managed forests (FSC) as a minimum.
 Whenever possible, we use Lyocell, an alternative material to conventional viscose.
 Lyocell has several trade names: TENCEL®, Lenzing Modal® and EcoVero®.
-It is a 100% cellulosic fibre, meaning it is made from wood pulp and a natural solvent.
-It is therefore an entirely ecological and natural material!
+It is a 100% cellulosic fibre made from wood pulp and a natural solvent.
+It is therefore entirely ecological and natural !